-But that’s changed over the past few years as a handful of innovative companies have created a new generation of castable fish finders.
+But that’s changed over the past decade as a handful of innovative companies have created a new generation of castable fish finders.

 This review will help you pick the best castable fish finder for your needs.
 It’s divided into three parts:

 - A guide on how to measure value for castables

 - In-depth reviews of our top 5 castable fish finders

 But first, here are this year’s top castable fish finders: